kanishk779/WikipediaSearchEngine/README.md

 # WikipediaSearchEngine
-This is a IRE (Information Retrieval and Extraction) project which aims at building a search engine on wikipedia corpus of about 40 GB size.
+This project was done as part IRE (Information Retrieval and Extraction) course.
+It aims at building a search engine on wikipedia corpus of about 40 GB size.
 The size of index is 10.5 GB.
 The two main python scripts are ParserIndexer.py and SearchEngine.py